-Journalists and media outlets like nothing more than market volatility and warnings of falling share prices or turmoil for investors.
+Journalists and media outlets often lead on stories around market volatility and warnings of falling share prices or turmoil for investors.
 While this news can be unsettling, it is often looked at without any broader context.

 Investor responses to market volatility often come under scrutiny, whether it’s an academic interest in the psychology of investing, or individuals curious about the decision-making of others when faced with stock market turbulence (should they stay or should they go?).

-As the chart below shows, there have been five substantial moments of ‘above-threshold’ turbulence since 2012.
-These were: worries about Greek debt (June 2013), the Scottish Independence Referendum (September 2014), the China market bubble (September 2015) and the 2018 market correction activity (February 2018 and October 2018).
-The flatter orange line on the chart represents the threshold (1.5 times the normal monthly volatility) to highlight slightly more unusual turbulence.
+As the chart below shows, there have been seven substantial moments of “above threshold” turbulence since 2012.
+These were: worries about Greek debt (June 2013); the Scottish Independence Referendum (September 2014); the China market bubble (September 2015); the 2018 market correction activity (February 2018 and October 2018); the US-China trade war (September 2019); and most recently the fears around the spread of Covid-19 (March 2020).

-The average event involved an 8.7% FTSE 100 loss over a four-week period, with the largest four-week loss being 10.1% and the smallest 7.7%.
-Overwhelmingly, investors with Nutmeg don’t make changes to their investment strategy over the next four weeks – on average 97.8% did nothing at out of the ordinary.
+The average event involved an 11.2% FTSE 100 loss over a four-week period, with the largest four-week loss being -30% (March 2020) and the smallest 7.7% (November 2014).
+Overwhelmingly, investors with Nutmeg don’t make changes to their investment strategy over the next four weeks – on average 97.3% did nothing at out of the ordinary.

-What about Brexit?
+What about the pandemic?

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Past performance is not a reliable indicator of future performance.